mph-/lcapy/doc/circuits.rst

 Note if any of the pre-initial conditions are non-zero and the independent sources are causal then either we have an initial value problem or a mistake has been made.
-Lcapy assumes that if all the inductors and capacitors have explicit initial conditions, then the circuit is to be analysed as an initial value problem with the independent sources ignored for :math:`t \ge 0`.
+Lcapy assumes that if any of the inductors and capacitors have explicit initial conditions, then the circuit is to be analysed as an initial value problem with the independent sources ignored for :math:`t \ge 0`.
 In this case a DC